 Why the big price range?

 At Hunter Plastic Surgery, we are the only plastic surgery practice in the Hunter which outlines our fees publicly and with the total costs (not just a surgeons fee and expecting you to add up other costs like for the hospital and anaesthetist).
-We want our patients to understand all the likely costs before committing valuable time and money to a consultation.
+We want our patients to understand all the likely costs before committing their valuable time and money to a consultation.

-• For a privately insured patient, seeking a standard reduction, the total out-of-pocket cost is $18,000 or from $20,000 for larger cases or when combined with liposuction which takes additional theatre time (generally appropriate for larger body types).
+- For a privately insured patient, seeking a standard reduction, the total out-of-pocket cost is $18,000 or from $20,000 for larger cases or when combined with liposuction which takes additional theatre time (generally appropriate for larger body types).
 This total out-of-pocket cost include the surgeon’s fee, hospital, garment, anaesthetist and after care.

 What about the average cost of breast reduction without insurance?

-• For patients without insurance, the total out-of-pocket fees start at $25,000.
+- For patients without insurance, the total out-of-pocket fees start at $25,000.
 This total cost includes the surgeon’s fee, anaesthetist’s fee, hospital stay, after care and garment.

 Will Medicare help fund breast reductions?

 The Medicare item number to check with your health fund is 45523.
-Not all policies will cover this item, so you may consider a change to your cover or even fund.
+Not all policies will cover this item, so you may consider a change to your cover or even your fund.

 We understand there is currently very limited NSW public training hospital budget for breast reductions.
 This can vary in individual hospitals and over time, so it is worth checking with the NSW Government Surgery Access Line on 1800 053 456 to see if there is a provider near you.